filakhtov/gentoo-use-docs/www-client/lynx.md

 This flag should be enabled if there is a need to access IPv6-enabled websites.

-### libressl
-This flag allows to use the LibreSSL library over the OpenSSL one to provide HTTPS connections support.

-This flag should be toggled systemwide, because only one of these libraries can be installed at the same time.

 ### nls
 Pass the `--enable-nls` option to the configure script.
 Use the Gettext library to provide an ability to translate programs messages into different languages based on the system locale settings.